Getting to Panama

 Most people get to Panama by air, which makes sense, as flying is the simplest and most comfortable way to travel here.
 There are non-stop flights from North and South America, and some direct routes from Europe and the U.K. It’s also possible to drive (or bus) into Panama or get here by boat, although these options can involve much more time and potential discomfort.

 Make reservations as far in advance as possible.
-More people travel during the dry season (mid-December to mid-April) and around Christmas and Carnival.
+More people travel during the dry season (mid-December to mid-April), as this is arguably the best time to visit Panama; visitors also flock to the country around Christmas and Carnival.
 November also has several national holidays, and Panamanians tend to crowd buses and travel routes during this time.

 Panama is well connected with destinations in North and South America, the Caribbean, and parts of Western Europe.
 Travelers coming from Asia, Africa, Australia, or Eastern Europe will likely need to change planes/airlines at least once.

 Most travelers will fly into Tocumen International Airport (Aeropuerto Internacional de Tocumen), Panama’s main international airport.
 It is 25 kilometers (15 mi) east of downtown Panama City and is fairly modern and convenient.
 It has a small domestic terminal, as well as some tourist services, including ATP booths, ATMs and one bank.
 Its airport code is PTY.

 There is also an international airport in David in western Panama.
 It currently only receives flights from Costa Rica, but it’s hoping to attract more international flights.
 The airport is officially known as Aeropuerto Internacional de David “Enrique Malek.”
 The airport code is DAV.